Gay agenda

 "Gay agenda" or "homosexual agenda" is a pejorative term for the normalization of non-heterosexual sexual orientations.

-The term has been used to disparage advocacy for LGBTQ rights, rooted in the belief that LGBTQ activists seek to recruit heterosexuals into a "homosexual lifestyle."
-The term "gay agenda" originated within the Christian religious right in the United States and has been adopted in nations with active anti-LGBTQ movements, such as Hungary and Uganda.
+The term has been used to criticize advocacy for LGBTQ rights, rooted in the belief that LGBTQ activists seek to recruit heterosexuals into a "homosexual lifestyle".
+The term "gay agenda" originated within the Christian religious right in the United States and has been adopted in nations with active anti-LGBTQ movements, such as in Hungary and Uganda.

 Origins and usage

 Origins

 In the United States, the phrase "gay agenda" was popularized by a video series produced by a California evangelical religious group called Springs of Life Ministries.
 The first video of the series, The Gay Agenda, was released in 1992 and distributed to hundreds of Christian right organizations.

 It showed edited clips of San Francisco's Gay Pride parade with voiceover commentary alleging "an aggressive nationwide offensive" to force acceptance of the "homosexual lifestyle," alongside claims that 17% of homosexuals eat human feces and that 28% engage in sodomy with over 1,000 partners.

 Tens of thousands of copies were distributed nationwide, and it was shown by televangelist Pat Robertson on The 700 Club in 1993.

 Commandant of the Marine Corps Carl Mundy Jr. gave the video to the other members of Joint Chiefs of Staff, and copies were sent to the United States Congress.

 In 1992, the Oregon Citizens Alliance (OCA) used the video in their campaign for Oregon Ballot Measure 9 in opposition to what the OCA called "special rights" for gays, lesbians, and bisexuals.

 The Gay Agenda was followed by three other video productions made available through Christian right organizations and containing interviews with opponents of LGBTQ rights, intended to expose the lesbian and gay movement's supposed secret plans for America: The Gay Agenda in Public Education (1993), The Gay Agenda: March on Washington (1993), and a feature-length follow-up to the original, Stonewall: 25 Years of Deception (1994).